xeinherjar/DnD-Notes/sessions.md

 # Session 6
-The party informed `Sildar` of `Lord Albrek`'s betrayal on their way out of town, he granted the title of `Cloak` to Flint.
+The party informed `Sildar` of `Lord Albrek`'s betrayal on their way out of town, he granted the party 200 gp.
+He to Flint alone.

 They then headed to `Old Owl Well` to investigate the undead.
-There they met `Hamun Kost` and his cadre of undead.
+Here they met `Hamun Kost` and his cadre of undead.
 Sir Bucket was able to recognize that he was a Thay necromancer.
-He is unwilling to leave, however if the party can remove the orcs that attack him so he can research in peace he could wrap up sooner, or if they speak with `Agatha` the banshee she could tell him who built the tower, and he would leave the area for now if he knew.
+He is unwilling to leave, however if the party can remove the orcs from `Wyvern Tor` or get the name of the wizard that built the tower from `Agatha` the banshee, he could leave the area faster.

-After some debate, Hood wants to kill the necromancer where as Flint wants nothing to do with a necromancer, everyone heads off to `Conyberry` to speak with the banshee.
+After some debate about killing the necromancer, everyone heads off to `Conyberry` to speak with the banshee.

 Upon arrival Dilford leads everyone into her house.
 After speaking she considers answering a question for them, but vanishes before they can ask.
 Since they could not gain the answer they head off to `Wyvern Tor` to handle the orcs.

 Drupie tracks down the orcs camp and Sir Bucket transforms Hood into an orc.
 Hood is able to trick the orc standing guard into letting him close and kills him.
 Hood then leads everyone into the cave as 'prisoners' and they are able to surprise attack the orcs and ogre.

-Hood kicks coals into their faces and the party is able to kill them all with little trouble.  `Brughor Axe-Biter` is knocked out and interrogated, but he had no useful information.
+Hood kicks coals into their faces and the party is able to kill them all with fire and steel.  `Brughor Axe-Biter` is knocked out and interrogated by Flint, but he had no useful information.
 They party takes a long rest.

 ### Notes
-- Flint granted title of `Cloak`
 - `Agatha` is gone
-- Need to inform `Hamun Kost` and `Townmaster Harbin` that the orcs are defeated
+- Need to inform both `Hamun Kost` and `Townmaster Harbin` that the orcs were defeated
 - Loot
   - 750 cp
   - 180 sp